pietraldo/sudoku-solver/README.md

  ```bash
  ./prog someExampleBoards/board1 -a -c
   ```
-You can also give a empty sudoku board (contains 81 zeros) and program will start write all posible sudokus
+You can also give a empty sudoku board (contains 81 zeros) and program will start writing all posible sudokus
  ```bash
  ./prog someExampleBoards/empty -a